devjaishreee/Internal-Ticketing-Chat-Assignment/docs/README.md

-# 🧠 faff v0 — Internal Ticketing & Chat Assignment Platform
+# Internal Ticketing & Chat Assignment Platform

-faff v0 is a lightweight internal tool for operations teams to manage tasks, collaborate via threaded group chat, and get instant summaries of discussions with AI support.
+It is a lightweight internal tool for operations teams to manage tasks, collaborate via threaded group chat, and get instant summaries of discussions with AI support.

-## 🚀 Features
+## Features
 - Task Management with inline status/assignment
 - Threaded Chat with real-time WebSocket support
 - AI Summarization with entity extraction